 I am often amazed at the lack-of God's love shown by Christians or better yet, "church folks".
 They can sometimes quote numerous scriptures and chastise others for not abiding by the Word of God but yet fail to apply the scripture to themselves and LIVE the Word they are professing.
 Some would argue that the bible is a matter of interpretation and that is somewhat true.
 However, the most riveting, non-disputable facet of the bible is Jesus Christ.
 The life he lived, the power of his love, the selflessness of his death and the unwavering measure of His grace and mercy.
 Somehow Christ has become diluted in the lives of Christians.
 The bitter, confrontational, judgmental, unforgiving, unloving behavior of some does not mirror the Jesus I know.

+What we fail to realize is that we cannot force people to believe what we believe.
+It's call choice.
 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 (Rev3:20) It does not say behold I stand at the door and knock, whether or not any man hears my voice, I am busting the door in and forcing him to believe because I know his soul is headed for destruction.

 T.D.
 Jakes writes: